WEBINAR | Dynamic-to-Detail Micro-CT in One Workflow: UniTOM HR 2

 • Accurate SEM-FIB registration: supports precise trenching and lamella targeting

-The Orage™ Ga FIB column gives you precise control across the full voltage range, making it well-suited for complex lamella preparation.
-With stable beam performance at low energies, you can perform final polishing at 1 keV to remove amorphous layers and preserve key interfaces.
-This is essential for accurate TEM analysis of 10 nm FinFET devices.
+The Orage™ 2 Ga+ FIB column gives you precise control across the full voltage range, making it well-suited for complex lamella preparation.
+With stable beam performance at low energies, you can perform final polishing down to 500 eV to remove amorphous layers and preserve key interfaces.
+This is essential for accurate TEM analysis of sub-10 nm FinFET devices.

 • High-resolution ion beam control: lets you trench and thin from bulk material down to sub-10 nm with confidence

-• 1 keV final polish: helps you remove surface damage while maintaining crystalline detail
+• 500 eV final polish: helps you remove surface damage while maintaining crystalline detail

 • Low-voltage performance: allows you to reduce amorphization and expose clean material interfaces